 - Three nonreturnable DVDs (NTSC Region 1 or 0) of each film must be submitted for consideration.

-- All films must address issues that pertain to social work education such as aging, human rights, lesbian/gay/bisexual/transgender issues, and similar areas.
-To ascertain if a film may be a good fit for the festival, see the Official Selection for the CSWE 2012 Film Festival or consult the list of programming Tracks.
+- All films must address issues that pertain to social work education such as aging, disability, human rights, lesbian/gay/bisexual/transgender issues, and similar areas.
+To ascertain if a film may be a good fit for the festival, see the Official Selection for the CSWE 2013 Film Festival or consult the list of programming Tracks.

 - Films will be prescreened.
 A limited number of films will be accepted into the Film Festival.
 We will not return submitted DVDs for any reason.
 Entry fees are nonrefundable.

 - A 50-word synopsis of the film is required.
 It will be included in the Final Program.

 - If your film is accepted, we will request flyers or other materials.
 These materials are distributed by conference staff or volunteers throughout the conference.
 All extra materials are nonreturnable.

 - The Film Festival is part of CSWE’s Annual Program Meeting.
 Each attendee, including directors and other parties associated with the film, must pay the meeting registration fee to attend the film screening.

 - Question-and-answer sessions led by the director or other party are by invitation only.

 Each film accepted into the Film Festival will be eligible for the Audience Choice Award.
 The winning film is determined by audience scores for content, presentation, technical aspects, potential benefits of the film for students, and overall attendance.
 This is not a monetary award.

 Submission Deadline and Entry Fees